-Conduct Documentation through Gradelink
+Conduct Documentation through FACTS

-If it becomes necessary to send a child to the Principal's office, teachers will send a Conduct Slip explaining why the child is being sent.
-The administration will keep the conduct slip and complete documentation in the Student Information System, Gradelink.
-Parents will be contacted by the principal and made aware of the documentation in Gradelink.
-A copy of the form will be mailed to the parents.
+If it becomes necessary to send a child to the Principal's office, teachers will complete a Behavior Form explaining why the child is being sent.
+The administration will complete documentation in the Student Information System, FACTS.
+Parents will be contacted by the principal and made aware of the documentation in FACTS.
+A copy of the form will be emailed to the parents.

-Junior High Discipline
+Junior High and High School Discipline